dus-ty/dus-ty.github.io/index.md

 Blog.
 Frog.
 Fog.

-I honestly have no idea what I'll be putting here yet.
-I wanted to start a blog for different projects I hoped to start in the coming year.
-I wanted to make this simple and I wanted to have more control over the content.
-I didn't want 10 ads or commercials floating on the screen while you're trying to read any of the uninteresting content I post.
-I said simple..so I meant after the hours of set up and fine tuning to get to this point.
+I’m honestly not sure yet what all I’ll be putting here, but I wanted a space to post the different projects I hope to start in the coming year.
+My goal is to keep it simple—no ads, no distractions, just the ideas I’m working on (no matter how uninteresting they might be).
+Simple was the plan...right after the hours of setup and fine-tuning to get things to this point.

 ---

-## About Me
+# About Me

 I'm passionate about exploring new ideas, learning constantly, and sharing my journey with others.
 Whether it's diving into the latest tech trends, discussing practical solutions in cybersecurity, or reflecting on life’s lessons, I enjoy connecting with people through my stories.

-## Recent Posts
+# Recent Posts

 Here’s a look at some of my recent posts.
 Feel free to explore, and reach out if anything resonates with you!